Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Technical proofs

-Condition (M$1$) in Definition \ref{def:Mosco_converges} states that if a sequence $\{f_n\}$ with $f_n\in \mathcal{H}_n$ converges to $f\in \mathcal{H}$ weakly in the sense of Definition \ref{def:convergences}, then Our proof is complete upon finishing five steps.
-In the first step, we follow \cite{zanella2017dirichlet} in applying the Cauchy-Schwarz inequality and the definition of the $L^2$ norm to place $\sqrt{\sE^n(f_n)}$ in the right direction of the inequality \eqref{eqn:Cauchy-Schwarz_ratio}.
-That is, as long as we can show that the fraction on which $\sqrt{\sE^n(f_n)}$ is bigger than and equal to, converges to $\sqrt{\sE(f)}$, the mission to prove Condition (M$1$) would be accomplished.
-The denominator is easy to handle with the help of Lemma \ref{thm:a_convergence}, whereas the numerator is tricky and thus handled in Steps $2-4$.
-Different from most convergence analyses with the Dirichlet forms that have fixed arguments, here in the term $\sqrt{n}\Big[f_n(x^n+\tau n^{-1/2}r^n)-f_n(x^n)\Big]$, not only there is the convergence of $f_n$ to $f$ but also the convergence of $(x^n+\tau n^{-1/2}r^n)$ to $x$.
-Except under special regularity conditions of $f_n$, it is impossible to obtain the desired gradient $\nabla f(x)$ directly.
-Unfortunately, we do not have those special regularity conditions.
-Hence, in Step $2$ through a change of variable argument, we transfer $f_n(x^n+\tau n^{-1/2}r^n)$ to $f_n(x^n)$ and then reformulate the numerator to the sum of $\mathcal{A}_1$ and $\mathcal{A}_2$.
+Condition (M$1$) in Definition \ref{def:Mosco_converges} states that if a sequence $\{f_n\}$ with $f_n\in \mathcal{H}_n$ converges to $f\in \mathcal{H}$ weakly in the sense of Definition \ref{def:convergences}, then Our proof proceeds in five steps.
+In the first step, following \cite{zanella2017dirichlet}, we utilize the Cauchy-Schwarz inequality and the definition of the $L^2$ norm to place $\sqrt{\sE^n(f_n)}$ appropriately in the inequality \eqref{eqn:Cauchy-Schwarz_ratio}.
+That is, as long as we can show that the fraction on which $\sqrt{\sE^n(f_n)}$ is larger than or equal to, converges to $\sqrt{\sE(f)}$, the mission to prove Condition (M$1$) would be accomplished.
+Handling the denominator is straightforward with the aid of Theorem \ref{thm:a_convergence}, while the numerator presents challenges addressed in Steps 2-4.
+Unlike most convergence analyses with fixed arguments for Dirichlet forms, the term $\sqrt{n}\Big[f_n(x^n+\tau n^{-1/2}r^n)-f_n(x^n)\Big]$ involves not only the convergence of $f_n$ to $f$ but also the convergence of $(x^n+\tau n^{-1/2}r^n)$ to $x$.
+Without special regularity conditions for $f_n$, directly obtaining the desired gradient $\nabla f(x)$ is unfeasible.
+Unfortunately, we lack these special regularity conditions.
+Therefore, in Step 2, through a change of variable argument, we transform $f_n(x^n+\tau n^{-1/2}r^n)$ into $f_n(x^n)$ and subsequently restructure the numerator into the sum of $\mathcal{A}_1$ and $\mathcal{A}_2$.